Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Thermal Phase Transitions and Critical Points Editor: Sipaz Sharma

 Thermal phase transitions and critical points are pieces of the QCD phase diagram puzzle.
 Figure \ref{fig:diagtmu} with three axes denoting temperature $T$, baryon chemical potential $\mu_{B}$, and mass $m_{u,d}$ of degenerate light up and down quarks represents the conjectured QCD phase diagram, as discussed in \cite{Karsch:2019mbv} and references therein.

-In the chiral plane, where $m_{u,d}$ vanishes, for vanishing $\mu_B$, restoration of the spontaneously broken $SU(2)_L \times SU(2)_R$ chiral symmetry group -- which is isomorphic to $O(4)$ -- as a function of $T$ is expected to be a genuine second order phase transition belonging to $3$-$d$, $O(4)$ universality class occurring at $T_c$, which is represented by the red dot in Figure \ref{fig:diagtmu}.
+In the chiral plane, where $m_{u,d}$ vanishes, for vanishing $\mu_B$, restoration of the spontaneously broken $SU(2)_L \times SU(2)_R$ chiral symmetry group -- which is isomorphic to $O(4)$ -- as a function of $T$ is expected to be a genuine second order phase transition belonging to $3$-$d$, $O(4)$ universality class occurring at $T_c$, which is represented by the red dot in Figure \ref{fig:diagtmu} \footnote{Alternative predictions, which also consider a possible role of the chiral anomaly, are discussed in Section 2.2.1}.
 In the region of small baryon chemical potential, phase transition stays second order belonging to $3$-$d$, $O(4)$ universality class; the transition temperature, $T_c(\mu_B)$ decreases with $\mu_B$, which is clearly depicted by the bending of red curve originating from $T_c(0)$ towards $\mu_B$ axis.
 After $T_c(\mu_B)$ hits the purple tri-critical point at $T_{tri}$ for some value of $\mu_B$, the transition becomes first order in the higher $\mu_B$ region shown by the black solid line.

 Upon adding light quark mass direction to $T$-$\mu_B$ plane in the higher $\mu_B$ region, for a fixed $m_{u,d}$ value, transition stays first order with decreasing $\mu_B$ -- this transition would be a line in the grey first order plane starting from the zero $T$ plane -- until it reaches a certain combination of $T$, $\mu_B$ such that it hits a point on the blue $Z(2)$ critical line and becomes second order belonging to $3$-$d$, $Z(2)$ universality class.